mh-shihan/mh-shihan/README.md

 ### 🔭 I’m working - On a group project for my own business.
 ### 🌱 I’m exploring - Redux and Next.js.
 ### 👯 I’m looking - To collaborate on open source projects.
-### 🤔 I’m trying - To help people learn web development.
+### 🤔 I’m trying - To help people learn programming & web development.
 ### ⚡ Fun fact - I love C++ for problem solving and I can speak in 4 languages.